 This article is part of a series of pieces called “Detours” designed to send you just a little off the beaten path from the beaches and attractions of St. Pete/Clearwater, to discover other, lesser-known local favorites like family-run stores, unique galleries, and tantalizing restaurants.
 Read on and take a Detour into authentic St. Petersburg and Clearwater, Florida!

 Walk through the door of a small storefront on idyllic Tarpon Avenue and you’re greeted with a wash of bleeps and blips and blinking lights.

 This long, narrow space may be a museum, but it doesn’t act like one.

 That’s because the Replay Amusement Museum’s dozens of pinball and arcade machines are meant to be played—not merely admired.

 Go All-Out Hands-On at Replay Amusement Museum

 The new attraction is the ideal getaway for visitors looking for a fun, affordable diversion off the beach.
-You’ll get a dose of nostalgia for Mom and Dad; a deep dive into gaming for teens; and a bit of wide-eyed wonder for the youngsters.
+You’ll get a dose of nostalgia for your parents; a deep dive into gaming for teens; and a bit of wide-eyed wonder for the youngsters.

 Leave your pocket change in the car.
 Replay Amusement Museum charges a flat fee ($13 for adults; $7 ages 6 to 12) for all the thumb action and body English you can handle.
 And the place has so many games—more than a hundred—that wait times are rarely an issue.